waresnew/badgesync/README.md

 This way, you can manage your notifications solely from the notification center without needing to manually clear your badges as well.

-Supports tapping the "Clear" button, swiping left to clear, and clearing all notifications in a group.

 ### Usage

 By default, all apps' badges will be synced to the notification centre.
 You can disable this functionality for some apps by going to BadgeSync's preferences in the Settings app.